abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ### Other News

 * Autofac library upgraded to **v6.4.0** in this version.
 Please see [#12816](https://github.com/abpframework/abp/pull/12816) for more info.
+* Perfomance Improvements have been made in the **Settings Module** and tabs on the *Settings* page are lazy loading now.
+* Some improvements have been made in the CMS Kit Module.
+You can see the improvements from [here](https://github.com/abpframework/abp/issues/11965).

 If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/6.0.0-rc.1), which contains a list of all the issues and pull requests closed within this version.